TheoV19/OrganoMind/README.md

 #Naviguate to the Organomind folder
 cd path/to/organomind

+#Installs the dependencies locally as a user, make sure to activate your environment before doing so
+pip install .
+    or
 #Installs the dependencies locally in editable mode, make sure to activate your environment before doing so
-pip install .
+pip install -e .
 ```

 *B. Only using the package:*